kd-ods/lei_to_bods/README.md

 ### Convert an entire declaration

-If you have a set of LEI statements in a file that represent a single declaration (i.e. a set of relationship statements combined with all relevant entity statements), you can convert directly to a BODS array as follows:
+If you have a set of LEI statements in a file that represent a single declaration (i.e. a set of relationship statements combined with all connected LEI level 1 statements), you can convert directly to a BODS array as follows:

 ```
 lb.lei_statement_to_bods('sample_data/20220705-gleif-concatenated-file-statement-sample.xml', write = True, outfile = 'sample_data/20220705-gleif-concatenated-file-statement-sample.json')